 With Modbus Automation Software from OAS, businesses will find the easiest process for adding Modbus communications in Real-Time Automation on the market – with one click of a button!
 Three of the most widely used Modbus Protocols can then be seamlessly implemented – Modbus TCP, Modbus RTU, and Modbus ASCII protocol – onto both Ethernet and Serial Port interfaces with the Modbus Master connection.
 Modbus TCP over Ethernet and Modbus RTU and ASCII over Serial Ports with the Modbus Slave connection.

 After a quick and easy setup, the communication speeds you experience while running multiple Ethernet connections are at the fastest possible, with update rates averaging 15 milliseconds per packet.
-Data from anywhere, to anywhere, are sent in real-time with direct access to Modbus compatible devices.
-A PC and standard internet connection are all that is required to host live Modbus data.
+Data from anywhere, to anywhere, is sent in real-time with direct access to Modbus-compatible devices.
+A PC and a standard internet connection are all that is required to host live Modbus data.
 Remote data logging is also made highly secure, and backup devices can be optionally defined with Automated Communications Failover.

 The ease of access for Modbus IoT Data Connector isn’t limited to only a few operating systems, either.
 Supported systems include Windows PC/Server, Windows Embedded, Windows IoT, Linux Server, Virtual Machines (Win/Linux), Raspberry Pi 4, and Docker Containers (Win/Linux).